D4V1D-W/java-basics/README.md

 By creating my own exception class and extending RuntimeException, I was able to represent errors in a clearer and more meaningful way, improving code readability and maintainability.

 This approach reflects real-world Java backend practices and prepares the codebase for scalable and professional application development.

 ---

+---

+## Day 19 – Code Organization and Refactoring

+- Refactoring the Main class to improve readability
+- Separating test logic into dedicated methods per learning day
+- Improving code organization without changing functionality
+- Applying clean code principles to existing Java projects
+- Preparing the project structure for future testing and scalability

+On this day, I focused on organizing and refactoring my existing code instead of adding new features.

+I cleaned up the main method by extracting daily tests into separate methods, making the program easier to read, maintain, and extend.

+This refactoring reflects real-world Java development practices, where improving code structure and clarity is just as important as learning new language features.

+---